Find Grad Schools

 9 Yearly Graduations

 South Dakota State University is the 10th most popular school in the nation for students seeking a master's degree in other communication and media studies.
-Roughly 11,400 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,773 per year, while in-state graduate students, on average, pay $8,164 per year.
 During the most recent year for which we have data, 9 people received their master's degree in other communication and media studies from South Dakota State.
+Of these students, 100% were women and 60% were members of underrepresented racial-ethnic groups.

 #12